 According to onlookers, a demented doctor conjured the dead back to life in a chapel off the former hotel’s lobby.
 Since the spooky incident took place, residents and workers started to report strange occurrences day in and day out.
 From a doorman confessing to seeing the figure of a man lurking in the shadows of the building’s basement to a guest’s traumatic experience of finding a woman watching over her in the middle of the night, the Ansonia is one of the most fear-inducing buildings in the city.

 New York Cancer Hospital

 455 Central Park West

 The former building of the New York Cancer Hospital holds quite the dark past.
-Built during the 1880s, the hospital was the first center designed to treat cancer and to use radiation as an applicable treatment.
+Built during the 1880s, the hospital was the first facility designed to treat cancer and to use radiation as an applicable treatment.
 However, abuse inside its premises was rampant, and patients would have been lucky to spend their last few days high on morphine and booze.

 The hospital was shut down and later became a nursing home where reports of abuse were also frequent.
 The building was abandoned for good at the turn of the 21st century.
 The former hospital’s gothic design made it look like a castle, and developers worked hard to transform it into the luxury condominium it is today.

 55 Central Park West

 Also known as “Spook Central,” 55 Central Park West is famous for being featured in the original Ghostbusters film.
 In the hit movie, Sigourney Weaver’s character resides in the building and starts to experience a series of paranormal events.
 The film’s resolution takes place on the building’s rooftop after Gozar the Gozarian transforms into the legendary Marshmallow Man and the gang is able to finally defeat him.
 The building was designed by architectural firm Schwartz & Gross in 1929, who were greatly influenced by the Art Deco movement.
 55 Central Park West belongs to the Central Park West Historic District and is now a residential co-op.